BigOtis/voronoipath/README.md

 python voronoi_path.py VoronoiShapes/blocks.JPG
 ```

 An image window will appear.
 Click once to select a start location and again to select a goal.
-The shortest route along the Voronoi skeleton is animated in red.
+Clicks snap to the nearest skeleton pixel, so precision is not required.
+The shortest route along the Voronoi skeleton is drawn and animated.

 To run in a headless environment, omit the interactive window: